AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/dotnet/index.md

 //Set the optional input seal image for PDFElectronicSealOperation instance pdfElectronicSealOperation.SetSealImage(sealImageFile);
 ```
-This code creates a seal Operation using sealOptions, input source file and input seal image.
+This code creates a seal operation using sealOptions, input source file and input seal image.

 9) Let's execute this seal operation:
 ```csharp